 1. Marcasite & Connemara Marble Celtic Cross

-This beautiful Marcasite & Connemara Marble Celtic Cross is representative of all things Irish: natural marble material, Trinity knots, and St. Patrick himself.
+This beautiful Marcasite & Connemara Marble Celtic Cross is representative of all things Irish.
+Ancient Connemara Marble, Trinity knots, and St. Patrick himself.

-During his religious plight, St. Patrick is said to have come across a pagan standing stone imprinted with the symbol of the moon goddess.
-He blessed the stone with a Latin cross, creating the first Celtic Cross – a cross that’s beautifully brought to life in this necklace.
+While on his journeys through Ireland, St. Patrick is said to have come across a pagan standing stone imprinted with the symbol of the moon goddess.
+He blessed the stone with a Latin cross.
+Legend has it that this was the first Celtic cross.

 3. Silver Celtic Tree of Life Pendant